Please click below to view answers to Frequently Asked Questions (FAQs) for complainants and respondents.

 Do I need to hire an attorney?

-Our office facilitates an administrative process, not civil or criminal.
+Our office facilitates an administrative process, not a civil or criminal court proceeding.
 No individual is required to have an attorney.
-However, whether to hire an attorney is your personal choice and our office does not advise for or against.
-Attorneys can attend meetings with you as your support person.
+Whether you choose to hire an attorney is your personal choice, and our office does not advise for or against doing so.

 Once we notify you that a complaint was filed, we invite you in for a meeting with an EEO Associate.
 In this meeting, we will explain the process moving forward, collect information about what has been occurring, and share resources with you.
 You will have the opportunity to respond to the allegations in writing as well as in the interview.